-To apply for this type of relief, call the toll-free phone number on the penalty notice you received.
+To apply for this type of assistance, call the toll-free phone number on the penalty notice you received.
 Be prepared to support your case with court records, hospital records, or documentation of a natural disaster.
 You’ll also need to prove the steps that you’ve taken to file and pay your taxes in a timely manner despite the extenuating circumstances.

 Navigating tax law can be complicated, and bad advice from the IRS can make the process more difficult.
 If you believe that the IRS misled you and caused you to incur a penalty, you’ll need to provide the following documentation:

 If you believe you’re eligible for a penalty abatement, receiving a denial from the IRS can be frustrating.
-However, just because the IRS didn’t grant your penalty relief request on the first try doesn’t mean you have to give up and pay the penalty right away.
+However, just because the IRS didn’t grant your penalty assistance request on the first try doesn’t mean you have to give up and pay the penalty right away.
 Instead, you can appeal the decision.